remotion-dev/remotion/packages/docs/docs/slow-method-to-extract-frame.md

 - If a H.264 video in a MP4 container has it's timestamps corrupted so that it cannot be seeked to the exact frame that Remotion wants to extract.

-  - **Recommendation**: It might be faster to first re-encode the video using FFMPEG to fix the seeking: `ffmpeg -i inputvideo.mp4 outputvideo.mp4`
+  - **Recommendation**: It might be faster to first re-encode the video using FFMPEG to fix the seeking: `npx remotion ffmpeg -i inputvideo.mp4 outputvideo.mp4`

 - If it's a VP8 video in a WebM container and the selected image format is PNG, we cannot accurately extract the frame using FFMPEG and need to resort to the slow method.
   - **Recommendation**: Prefer the VP9 codec instead, or switch the image format to JPEG (in which you will lose transparency however)